25 minutes from Hotel Fatehpuri

 The Mahasu Devta Temple in Hanol is one of the most extraordinary religious and architectural landmarks in the Western Himalayas.
 Dating back to the 9th century, this ASI-protected monument is dedicated to Mahasu Devta — the God of Justice — a powerful deity revered across the Jaunsar-Bawar region of Uttarakhand and deep into Himachal Pradesh.

-The name Mahasu is believed to derive from Maha Shiva — the Great Shiva.
+The name Mahasu is said to derive from Maha Shiva — the Great Shiva.
 The temple is built in the Kath-Kuni style, an ancient Himalayan architectural tradition that alternates layers of deodar wood and stone without using cement or mortar.
 The structure has survived earthquakes for over a millennium — a testament to the engineering wisdom of the builders.

 The Uttarakhand government has positioned Hanol as the "5th Dham" — alongside Badrinath, Kedarnath, Gangotri, and Yamunotri — recognizing its spiritual significance and the growing interest of pilgrims and heritage travellers from across India.